Warhorst/pacman/README.md

 Did some cutting with [LosslessCut](https://github.com/mifi/lossless-cut) and https://mp3cut.net

 (Tip: Don't even try to download the sounds from other sides than YouTube.
 The quality is trash and the tracks are incomplete)

-## TODOS
-Things that are required for 1.0
-- create a 1.0 WASM build

-## Ideas
-Some ideas for future development
-- a real map editor (maybe using the bevy scenes format)
-- main menu with persistent highscores and intro sequence
-- cutscenes
-- savegames
-- adding the other pacman games